thanasisn/SDR_enhancement_LAP/article/article.md

 }

-\caption{Relative frequency distribution of CE events in Thessaloniki for the period 1993 -- 2023 as a function of OIR.}\label{fig:ovir-distribution}
+\caption{Relative frequency distribution of CE events in Thessaloniki for the period 1993 -- 2023 as a function of OI.}\label{fig:ovir-distribution}
 \end{figure}

 ## Duration of cloud enhancement events